 WEEKLY CASE #1

-A 24-year-old man presents to the OPD with complaints of generalized weakness, fatigue, and light-headedness for 2 days.
+A 24-year-old labourer presents to the OPD with complaints of generalized weakness, fatigue, and light-headedness for 2 days.
 He also reports decreased oral intake and excessive thirst.
-He has a history of recurrent headaches and has been on a medication for the same for the past 3 months.
+He has a history of recurrent headaches and has been on numerous medications across different physicians, after which he started on a particular drug for the past 3 months from which he says he feels better.
 He is unable to recall the name of the drug but brings a partially torn wrapper with him.
 You are unable to identify the medicine in it, as its single piece of table.

 On examination, he appears dehydrated.